Essenceia/essenceia.github.io/content/projects/d2020_p1/index.md

 At this point the switch is powered and connected via it's console port the my PC but it's connected to the network.

-Althoug the fans were spinning and I had some blinking, I wasnted to check if the switch was alive.
+Although the fans were spinning and I had some blinking, I wanted to check if the switch systems had been successfully started.
 I connected the `RJ45` management port directly to my PC and started scanning network traffic on this link using `wireshark`.

-22 bits of the MAC address are reserved for the equipement vendors idenfiers, and Celestica has the vendor identifier `0x00e0ec`.
+For context, within the first 3 bytes of the MAC address, 22 bits are reserved for the equipment vendors identifiers, and Celestica has the vendor identifier `0x00e0ec`.
-Additionally, we know our switch's MAC address is `00:e0:ec:38:e5:d5`
+Our switch's MAC address is `00:e0:ec:38:e5:d5`.

+{{< figure
+    src="images/d2020/mac.jpg"
+    caption="Switch MAC addresses"
+    alt="i2b bus"
+    >}}

 After a little while an `ICMP` message originating from the MAC address `00:e0:ec:38:e5:d5` was captured.
 We can spot our switch's MAC address as the source MAC in the packets MAC header.